joelverhagen/PingdomBackup/README.md

 ### Logging

-**PingdomBackup** uses Python's built-in logging facilities.
+PingdomBackup uses Python's built-in logging facilities.
 The logger name is `PingdomBackup`.
 You can hook into PingdomBackup's log statements to get some idea as to what is going on in the background.

+Coincidentally, `logging.INFO` is used for the console tool's `--verbose` option.

 ```python
 import logging